TheM1ddleM1n/github-battleships/README.md

 1. **Open a new issue** with your move in the title: `Move: B4`

 *(Only one move per issue, please!
-2nd thing - DO NOT SPAM B4 B5 B6 B7... etc)*
+2nd thing THIS IS IMPORTANT - please DO NOT SPAM B4 B5 B6 B7... etc)*

 2. The bot will:
 - Check if your move is valid